ldweeks/beggarsborn.com/content/blog/2021-01-02-credit-documentation.md

 You'll be asked to create a pin for each credit freeze, and it's *very* important that you keep track of each of them for when you need to remove the freeze.

 It's also a good idea to request a free copy of your credit report each year so that you can check to see if there's any funny business on it.
 You can do so [here](https://krebsonsecurity.com/2018/09/credit-freezes-are-free-let-the-ice-age-begin/).

-You really should just read the article carefully, but